 Today, South Sound 911 is recognized as an expert in building police and fire dispatch interoperability2.
-The agency is now operating two 911 centers in Pierce County; together they answer over 900,000 emergency and non-emergency calls annually for 19 law enforcement and 18 fire/EMS agencies.
-All 4,591 South Sound 911-funded new public safety radios are in use, and in 2020 the agency expects to complete construction of its new state-of-the-art facility, a public safety communications center in Tacoma.
-There, South Sound 911 will finally be able to consolidate all of its operations and administrative services.
+The agency operates a regional 911 center in Pierce County which answers over 900,000 emergency and non-emergency calls annually for 19 law enforcement and 19 fire/EMS agencies.
+All 4,591 South Sound 911-funded new public safety radios are in use, and in 2021 the agency completed construction of its new state-of-the-art facility in Tacoma.
+There, South Sound 911 consolidated all of its operations and administrative services under one roof.

-South Sound 911 currently employs approximately 230 personnel, many of whom work various shifts to provide 24-hour service for 911, dispatch, records management, and information technology.
+By 2022, South Sound 911 will employ approximately 245 highly trained professionals, many of whom work various shifts to provide 24-hour service for 911, dispatch, records management, information technology, and administration.
 To read more about the agency’s recent accomplishments download the 2020 Annual Report.

 We will provide a modern, unified emergency communication and response system to protect and serve our communities and partner agencies.